The 52nd ALL ASIAN DX CONTEST - 2011

 a: JD1 stations on Ogasawara (Bonin and Volcano) Islands belong to Asia.

 b: JD1 stations on Minami-tori Shima(Marcus) Islands belong to Oceania.

 (4) Maritime Mobile Stations

-band) x (The total of the multipliers on
+(2) Single-Band: (The total contact points on the band) x (The total multipliers on the band)

 10. INSTRUCTIONS ON THE SUMMARY AND LOG SHEET:

 It is recommended to use JARL A.A.
 Contest Log and Summary sheet which are available from JARL HQ for two IRC and SAE.
 (Summary and Log